We want you to feel part of the Leeds Trinity University community from the moment you arrive - or even before.

 There may be certain things a new international student needs to do soon after arriving at Leeds Trinity such as:

-If you have a Tier 4 (General) student visa and are attending a course for six months or longer, you’ll need to collect your Biometric Residence Permit (BRP) when you arrive in Leeds.
+If you have a Student Route (formerly Tier 4) visa and are attending a course for six months or longer, you’ll need to collect your Biometric Residence Permit (BRP) when you arrive in Leeds.

 Your BRP is the visa that covers the full duration of your course.